 When a prospective lender makes a credit inquiry to a credit bureau, there are two different options of data available for them to pull on your credit report: soft inquiries and hard inquiries.
-The main three bureaus in Australia being; Veda, Dunn & Bradstreet and Experian.
+The main three bureaus in Australia are; Veda, Dunn & Bradstreet and Experian.
 Whilst both types of credit inquiries require a third party, like yourself or a lender, to view your credit report, only a hard inquiry can negatively impact your credit score.
-This blog edition provides some key insights on the differences between the two.
+This blog edition provides some key insights into the differences between the two.

 What is a hard inquiry?